Policies, Fees, and FAQs

 4) We meet between 9am-3pm on weekdays

-6) Sessions are $290 / “therapy hour” (45-50 minutes); no sliding scale available
+6) Sessions are $290 / “therapy hour” (45-50 minutes)

 “Does online therapy work?”

-Yes!
+Sure does!
 The research we have so far says that for individual therapy, online versus in-person makes no difference.

 Like many therapists, I’ve been fully virtual since March 2020.
 Thankfully, I have yet to notice any issues.
-We bond, therapy is just as effective, and I haven’t run out of exposure ideas.
+We still bond, therapy is just as effective, and I haven’t run out of exposure ideas.
 Lucky you.

-Welcome!
 Yes, you!

 People from 100% of countries, ethnic groups, religions, and sexual and gender orientations are so welcome!
 We might not have all the same life experiences.
 Yet if we agree on a treatment plan we both genuinely think will do the trick, my therapy approach and policies feel like a fit, and we respect the hell out of each other, the vibes tend to be excellent and therapy tends to be efficient and effective.